 - Article 30: Provisions Applicable to Health Care Professions & Occupations

-- Nurse Aides Practice Act
+- Nurses and Nurse Aides Practice Act

 - Psychiatric Technicians Practice Act

 This unofficial online version of regulations is the most current version available.
 For the official publication of all State of Colorado regulations, please consult the Code of Colorado Regulations on the Secretary of State's website.

 Sign up to receive emails when Notices of Rulemaking, Permanent Rules, or Emergency Rules have been published and view the full text of Notices, Proposed Rules, Adopted Rules and Attorney General Opinions.

 Policies of the Nursing Board are divided into six sections.